Avalon-S/Spec2Sim-Agent/README.md

 - Demonstrates multi-agent conversation flow
 - Provides educational value without full execution
 - Full simulation capabilities remain in local version

-#### Production Deployment Options

-For full cloud deployment with both processes:

-1. **Cloud Run** (Recommended): Deploy both agent and MCP server in a single container with process management
-2. **GKE**: Use Kubernetes for multi-container orchestration
-3. **Separate Services**: Deploy agent and MCP server as independent services with network communication

 See `deployment/README.md` for deployment guide.